soferio/minertimer/DeveloperNotes.md

 ### DEVELOPER NOTES

 # TODOS/Next steps
-- Maybe give warning before shutdown.
+- Maybe expand to cover other Java games?
+- Better packaging for less sophisticated users?

 ## List of directories and their purposes
 - Location of .sh script: /Users/Shared/minertimer